Everink/everink.github.io/_posts/2019-4-2-WVDandFSLogix.md

 categories: [Windows Virtual Desktop,FSLogix,Azure]
 ---

-21 march 2019 the Windows Virtual Desktop preview went live.
-My colleague Jan Bakker and myself went strait to all available documentation, and build a testenvironment together.
+21 March 2019 the Windows Virtual Desktop preview went live.
+My colleague [Jan Bakker](https://www.linkedin.com/in/jan-bakker/) and myself went strait to all available documentation, and build a testenvironment together.
 In this blogpost we will show you how to setup a Windows Virtual Desktop (WVD) environment, and what to watch out for.
 As a bonus we will also show how to install and configure FSLogix.
 This tuturial will be a step by step guide to setup a complete environment starting from zero.

-**Wat is Windows Virtual Desktop?**
+**What is Windows Virtual Desktop?**

 Windows Virtual Desktop is a new service from Microsoft and enables you to deliver a virtual desktop from the Azure cloud.
 This could be a multi-user Windows 10 desktop, but also Windows 7 (with extended support) is possible.